 - An allergy to lercanidipine, any other dihydropyridine calcium-channel blocker or any of the ingredients in lercanidipine

-If you’re already taking Lercanidpine you can reorder it online from our online doctor service – our certified online doctors provide fast and convenient assessments will check your order for you.
-Our service is for patients whose blood pressure has already been stabilized using Lercanidipine.
+If you’re already taking lercanidipine you can reorder it online from our online doctor service – our certified online doctors provide fast and convenient assessments will check your order for you.
+Our service is for patients whose blood pressure is already stable while using lercanidipine.
 To order your tablets, you need to fill in a brief medical questionnaire.
 Our doctor will review your information and if your order is approved, we will then post your medication.
-Delivery is usually free.
+Standard delivery is usually free.

 If you’re not already taking lercanidipine, for your first prescription you would need to see your doctor.
 Your doctor will measure your blood pressure and check your medical history before diagnosing you with high blood pressure.